Cole, Yanks sweep Guardians in series blighted by fan issues

 KWAN'S EXIT

-Kwan flied out in the top of the third and was replaced by Ernie Clement in left field for the bottom of the inning.
+Kwan felt cramping in his hamstring after flying out in the top of the third.
+He was replaced by Ernie Clement in left field for the bottom of the inning.

 The 5-foot-9 sparkplug is batting .341 with a .456 on-base percentage in the first 14 games of his career.